tiarno/reachtim/content/articles/bottle.md

 And there we have it--our `people.app` Bottle application, all wired up but not able to do anything yet.
 Let's add some abilities so we can respond to URL requests.
 For example, when a `GET` request comes in on `service/people`, we'll send back a response with a list of the people in the database.

+Most capabilities you code will have three parts:

+* a URL route that matches and responds to an HTPP request
+* a view (template) to render as the response
+* a function to get the data that the view expects.

 In the following code block, the `@app.get` decorator corresponds to a URL *route*; it responds to a `GET` request with no further arguments (`'/'`); however, by the time the request makes it to this point, the URL is actually `service/people`; that is what the root URL looks like to the `people` app.

 The `@view` decorator specifies the template to use to display the data in the response (that is, the template `views/people/people.tpl` )